-The majority of people using home services websites make their decision based on ratings from previous customers, so it’s important that service providers offer excellent customer service and solicit as many reviews as possible.
+The majority of people using home service websites make their decisions based on ratings from previous customers, so service providers must offer excellent customer service and solicit as many reviews as possible.

 Angi has a report card style review system from A to F, whereas Thumbtack has a star rating system.
 Both systems are essentially the same: after a customer receives a service, they rate the professional and leave written feedback about their experience.

 Angi prides itself on getting more than 60,000 reviews a month, with 12 million total verified and authentic reviews.
 It also has the most organized review system.
 The verification process eliminates anonymous or illegitimate reviews.

 Users have access to all reviews before choosing to hire a professional.
 However, only member reviews can help professionals build a reputation.
 Members can only submit a report on a service experience once every six months, to ensure that nobody can write multiple reviews in favor of or against a company.

 This is a tough question to answer.
 It’s difficult to know which companies will perform well in a given marketplace.
 As a service provider, the companies that you may be bidding against depend on the location and the number of providers in that area.
 Large Metro areas will reflect a healthy competition for jobs.
 If you're the only provider in town, you could corner that particular market.

 While Angi only caters to home service businesses, Thumbtack attracts users from outside the home service industry, which can result in lower-quality leads.

 However, Thumbtack still has a smaller pool of providers for you to compete against.
 But if you're looking for a larger volume of leads, it may not compete at the same level as the more established providers.